sf-wdi-25/notes/week-07-rails/day-04-rails/dusk-views/README.md

 ## Using views with Rails

-In Rails, the logic for the rendering a view is quite straightforward.
+In Rails, the logic for rendering a view is quite straightforward.
 Given that every route in Rails will execute a method inside a controller, when the method is executed, Rails will look for:

 1. A folder inside `views` corresponding to the controller's name (folder `posts` for `PostsController`).
 2. A file with the method's name and `.html.erb`.

-For example , if we call `http://localhost:3000/posts`, Rails will execute the method `index` in the controller `posts` and then look for a template located in `app/views/posts/index.html.erb`  This works when the method always renders the same template.
+For example , if we call `http://localhost:3000/posts`, Rails will execute the method `index` in the controller `posts` and then look for a template located in `app/views/posts/index.html.erb`.
+By default controller methods will render views files that match the controller method name.

 In some cases though, you may want to render a template with a different name than the current method.
 Lets take a look at this action: